s17anushka/UttarCheck/README.md

 ## The Story

-Built in Meerut, Uttar Pradesh — where millions of students prepare for UP Board and CBSE exams, often without access to instant teacher feedback.
+ Millions of students prepare for UP Board and CBSE exams, often without access to instant teacher feedback.
 UttarCheck is designed for them.

 *"Every student deserves a personal tutor available at 3am before their board exam."*